 When these symptoms are apparent it’s vital to not delay seeking treatment.
 Epiretinal membrane is a progressive condition and will generally worsen over time, so early surgery will help ensure the best results.
 Visit one of our clinics today!

 Once the condition is confirmed as progressive by an ophthalmologist – the only option is to to proceed with a vitrectomy.

 The good news is that a vitrectomy is typically highly successful.
 In fact, over 80% of patients find that their overall quality of vision improved, and 70-80% can see better centrally.
 The longer the epiretinal membrane has been present, the less improvement in vision there is likely to be.

-New techniques and instrumentation allow faster healing these days, with minimal post-operative ocular irritation.
-An eye patch is be required for 24 hours or so, followed by eye drops or ointment to assist healing.
+New techniques and instrumentation allow for faster healing, with minimal post-operative irritation.
+An eye patch is required for 24 hours or so, followed by eye drops or ointment to assist healing.

 Overall, patients can resume their normal, everyday routine very quickly.
 Most patients can resume non-strenuous activities after a day, but the time required to work, play sports or drive can vary from person to person.
 Therefore, a patient shouldn’t try to rush the recovery process if they don’t feel ready.